RichDev76/statement-service-platform/docs/Architecture_Overview.md

 1. Customer (or portal) calls the download URL:
     - `GET /api/v1/statements/download/{fileName}?expires=...&signature=...`
-    - Depending on configuration, may also pass `Authorization: Bearer <token>` with `Download` role.
+    - This endpoint is whitelisted and does not require authentication (configured via `security.endpoints.whitelist`).
-2. `DownloadController` delegates to `DownloadService`, which invokes `SignedLinkService.validateAndConsume`:
+2. `StatementsController` delegates to `DownloadService`, which invokes `SignedLinkService.validateAndConsume`:
     - Looks up `SignedLink` by token/signature
     - Validates not **expired** (`expiresAt`) and not already `used` if `singleUse` is enabled
     - Optionally marks link as `used` (for single-use)